raghavashok24/kira-bank-rfi-bot/README.md

 the ephemeral-storage issue described in
 [Deploying on Render](#deploying-on-render) — check `db_likely_ephemeral`
 on the Setup panel, and whether it says it's auto-recovering.
-Add a persistent disk to stop this from recurring.
+Add a persistent disk to stop this from recurring, or run a full backfill with `exhaustive=true` if the auto-recovery's fast default missed older data.

-**New transactions aren't showing up as candidates in real time.** Check `GET /api/setup` → `webhook_event_types` for whether `applicantKytTxnCreated` has ever arrived — see
-[How data gets in](#how-data-gets-in).
-If it's missing, enable it in Sumsub's Webhook manager.
+**New transactions aren't showing up as candidates in real time.** Check the **"Recent webhook activity"** panel on the dashboard first — it shows the last 15 requests with their event type, signature result, and whether ingestion succeeded, which is the fastest way to see exactly where things are breaking.
+Then check `GET /api/setup` → `webhook_event_types` for whether `applicantKytTxnCreated` has ever arrived at all — see [How data gets in](#how-data-gets-in).
+If it's missing entirely, enable it in Sumsub's Webhook manager.
+If it's arriving but every single one fails signature verification (`webhook_types_fully_sig_failing` on the Setup panel), see the 401 entry below instead — that's a different problem.

 **A transaction you know is tagged isn't counted as "bank rfi."** Check "Every raw tag label seen so far" on the dashboard (inside "What